aravind-sadharani/chandraveena/src/pages/discography.md

 <hr>

 ## Get in Touch
-If you have a request, question or comment, or would like to get in touch with me, please leave me a note.
+If you have a request, question or comment, please leave me a note.
 If you like my music, learn how you can support me in my continued endeavour to produce good music.
 Your feedback and patronage is very valuable to me.

 <notice-box center=" ">